-How does Raiden Thrust work?
+How do Raiden Thrust and Draconian Fury work?

 Should I modify my buff Lance Charge - Dragon Sight - Battle Litany timings to accommodate my needy raid members?

 The only exception to this rule is a situation where you are running with a static, consistent team and have a specific kill time in mind.
-In this sort of coordinated environment (and only in this case) it can be prudent to shift your buff times to line up with allies for net gains to raid dps.
+In this sort of coordinated environment (and only in this case) it can be prudent to shift your buff times to line up with allies for net gains to raid DPS.
 This is a very niche case and most of the time should not be taken into consideration.

 Who should I tether with Dragon Sight?

 The general priority, assuming equal gear and skill level, for regular two minute buff windows is:

 In a static group, on initial pulls of the fight while learning, prioritize in the same way as above.
 After you have a few pulls, filter a series of FFLogs parses from your group through https:///tethercalc.com/ to get specific answers for each tether for your particular group on that particular fight.

 Is it okay to hold High Jump, Spineshatter Dive, or Dragonfire Dive for raid buffs?
 Personal buffs?

 In general, no. You should be pressing everything as soon as it comes up.